alimirakim/The-C-Sharp-Players-Guide-4e-Study/README.md

 * Rebuild the program above on your computer.
 * Add comments near each of the four variables that describe what they store.
 You must use at least one of each comment type (`//` and `/* */`).
 * Find the bug in the text displayed and fix it.
-* **Ansew this question:** Aside from comments, what is one other thing you could do to make this code more understandable.
+* **Answer this question:** Aside from comments, what is one other thing you could do to make this code more understandable.

 ### Level 5: Variables
 #### Speedrun